 The California Prenatal Screening (PNS) Program focuses on detecting birth defects during pregnancy.

-The PNS Program ensures prenatal testing and needed follow-up services are available to all pregnant individuals in California.
+The PNS Program makes prenatal screening available to all pregnant individuals in California, along with follow-up diagnostic services when needed.
 Prenatal screening identifies individuals with an increased chance of carrying a fetus with a specific birth defect, through one or two blood tests.

 The birth defects screened for are the following: